earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

       - run: "sudo /bin/sh -c 'wget https://github.com/earthly/earthly/releases/download/v0.6.8/earthly-linux-amd64 -O /usr/local/bin/earthly && chmod +x /usr/local/bin/earthly'"
       - run: earthly --version
       - run: earthly +lint
-      - run: earthly +test
+      - run: earthly -P +test
       - store_test_results:
           path: test_results
       - run: earthly --ci --push +docker
 ```

+And that's all it takes to be able to run define our pipeline with Earthly and allow me to run the same build locally and in CircleCi

 ## Conclusion

 You may need to experiment with different set ups to find what's right for your project.
-If this project was much larger and I were to refactor what we have so far, I might split the linting step out into a separate job and let it run alongside my tests instead of having them run one after another in the same job.
+If this project was much large and I were to refactor what we have so far, I might split the linting step out into a separate job and let it run alongside my tests instead of having them run one after another in the same job.

+And there you have it, a complete though small example of testing and linting a Django project with CircleCi.
+Overall I found the service easy to set up and had documentation that was clear and thorough.
+I was especially happy that they offer such of complete and robust free tier which makes using it for side projects an easy choice.
+Will I end up switching to my new media tracking app over MovieBuddy?
+That seems unlikely, but hopefully I've shown how you can use CircleCi to keep your code in good shape no matter what project you're working on.

 {% include cta/cta1.html %}